-PED 621 - Stunts and Tumbling for Theatre
+PED 268 - Stunts & Tumbling Coed

 Description: The purpose of this course is to introduce and familiarize students of theater to advance skills in stunts and tumbling, acrobatics and pyramid building.
-Lab fee
+Lab fee applies.
+Formerly PED 621.
+Students who have completed PED 621 will not receive credit for PED 268.